scriptituk/ffmpeg-makexe/README.md

 You can switch [xfade-easing] support in or out with the `-n` option.
 This does not cause `configure` to re-run; it just re-compiles `libavfilter/vf_xfade.c` and re-installs.
-So if you want a plain FFmpeg build run `./ffmpeg-makexe.sh -n`.
+So for a plain FFmpeg build, run `./ffmpeg-makexe.sh -n`.

 ## Details

-There are two versions: a static ffmpeg.exe and a [7-zip](https://www.7-zip.org/) archive containing ffmpeg.exe and dependent DLLs.
+There are two versions: a static ffmpeg.exe and a [7-zip](https://www.7-zip.org/) archive containing ffmpeg.exe and dependent DLLs, both include the [ffprobe] utility.

 ### Static Visual Studio builds